imwally/love-a-paper/README.md

 ### What

-A twitter bot that tweets randomly selected papers from the [Papers We Love](https://github.com/papers-we-love/papers-we-love) repository every 6 to 10 hours.
+A twitter bot that tweets randomly selected papers from the Papers We Love [repository](https://github.com/papers-we-love/papers-we-love).
 You can follow me [@loveapaper](https://twitter.com/loveapaper).